willymcallister/willymcallister.github.io/_articles/conventional-vs-electron-current.md

 ## Conventional current is not a "kind" of current

-Conventional current is not an old or alternative "theory" of how current works, nor is it a "kind" of current.
+Conventional current is not an alternative "theory" of current, nor is it a "kind" of current.
 It is just a shared way of talking about current direction.

 The definition of current is short and simple,

 >Current is the movement of charge.

-This simple definition gets interesting (and perhaps confusing) because charge comes in two types, and they move in opposite directions.
+This simple definition gets interesting (and perhaps confusing) because there are two types of charge, and they move in opposite directions.
 If negative charge is moving right, then positive charge would be moving left.

 In addition, the instruments we use to measure current (ammeters) can't tell the difference between positive charge moving one way from negative charge moving the other way.
 An ammeter can only report a single number when it measures current, so it gives us one number for the combined amount of positive and negative charge moving around (see the [definition of current]({{ site.baseurl }}{% link _articles/basic-quantities.md %}#current)).

-Given we have two types of charge and the limitations of an ammeter, the convention (habit) we use to indicate current direction is to identify the direction positive charges are *moving to* (even if no positive charge is present and moving).
-With this convention, the current arrow points in the direction negative charges (electrons) are *coming from*.
+Given we have two types of charge and the limitations of an ammeter, the convention (habit) we use to indicate current direction is to identify the direction positive charges are moving (even if no positive charge is present and moving).
+When we use this convention, the current arrow points in the direction negative charges (electrons) are *coming from*.

 ## Other conventions for direction